The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 #2 Endurance: Best Coverage

 Among used car warranty companies, Endurance is our top recommendation for comprehensive coverage and exceptional service.
-The extended car warranty company serves every state except California and has overall positive reviews and some of the best benefits in the warranty industry.
+The extended car warranty company serves every state except California.
+Overall, it has positive reviews including a 4.1-star rating out of 5.0 stars on Trustpilot from nearly 5,200 customers.

 |Endurance Warranty Pros||Endurance Warranty Cons|